Unlock the Benefits of Terpineol: 7 Must-Know Facts About This Cannabis Terpene

 Its pleasant scent and mild antimicrobial properties continue to make it a popular choice as a fragrance enhancer and cleaning agent.

-Terpineol’s applications in the food and beverage industry include its use as a flavor enhancer in baked goods, non-alcoholic beverages, and confectionery.
+Terpineol’s applications in the food and beverage industry include its use as a flavor enhancer in A category of cannabis edibles that includes products like c..., non-alcoholic beverages, and confectionery.

 It can impart a pleasant floral aroma to alcoholic beverages such as wines and vermouths.